Totley: Totley Hall

 According to maps, fields have existed before this date as well as small buildings which would have been farm buildings.

 In 1791, Andrew Gallimore left the estate to his niece Hannah, wife of the Rev. D'Ewes Coke of Nottinghamshire.
 Coke died in 1811, and his son, another D'Ewes Coke, took over the hall and provided money for the construction of the infant school.
 The family sold the Totley Hall in 1881 to W.K.
 Marples for £2250.
 It is at this period that the hall and the farm became two distinct properties.

 William Aldam Milner built the lodge on Totley Hall Lane in 1887.
-His son was killed in World War I and as a sign of thanks the saddened community gave land and £2000 to build a new church.
+His son was killed in the First World War and as a sign of thanks the saddened community gave land and £2000 to build a new church.
 All Saints church opened in 1924.
 Milner died in 1931.
 The hall with 160 acres of land was bought by Sheffield Corporation for £5850 in July 1944.
 Until 1999, Totley Hall was owned by Sheffield Polytechnic which became Sheffield Hallam University in 1991.
 Sheffield Hallam University sold the property to developers who converted the hall into luxury apartments.